-Cash and cash equivalents on hand was 0.6 million at December 31, 2019, compared to \$1.4 million at December 31, 2018.
+Cash and cash equivalents on hand was \$0.6 million at December 31, 2019, compared to \$1.4 million at December 31, 2018.
 The Company has historically incurred losses and negative cashflows from operations.
-At December 31, 2019, the Company also had an accumulated deficit of approximately \$49.2 million, working capital of \$2.1 million and stockholders' deficit of \$46.7 million.
+At December 31, 2019, the Company also had an accumulated deficit of approximately \$49.2 million, working capital of (\$2.1) million and stockholders' deficit of \$46.7 million.
 The Company is dependent on additional fundraising in order to sustain its ongoing operations.
-Without additional fundraising, typically and historically conducted on a rolling close basis, the Company will be successful in raising funds at levels sufficient to fund its future operations beyond the current cash runway.
-If the Company is unable to raise additional capital in sufficient amounts or on terms acceptable to it, the Company may have to significantly reduce its operations of delay, scale back or discontinue the development of one or more of its platforms, seek alternative financing arrangements, declare barkurptcy or terminate its operations exclude seeking additional fundrais such as issuances of equity, issuances of debt and convertible debt instruments (See Note 10 - Subsequent Events).
-The Company's projected cash flows are subject to various risks and uncertainties, and the unavailability or inadequacy of financing to meet future capital needs could force it to modify, curtail, delay, or suspend some or all aspects of its planned operational financing in the future through private equity and/or debt financings.
-However, there can be no assurance that financing will be available when required in sufficient amounts, on acceptable terms or at all.
-These financial statements have been prepared on a going concern basis and do not include any adjustments to the amounts and classification of assets and liabilities that may be necessary in the event the Company could result in sufficient amounts, on acceptable terms or at all.
-These financial statements have been prepared on a going concern basis and do not include any adju
+Without additional fundraising, typically and historically conducted on a rolling close basis, the Company will not be solvent after May 2020.
+There can be no assurance that the Company will be successful in raising funds at levels sufficient to fund its future operations beyond the current cash runway.
+If the Company is unable to raise additional capital in sufficient amounts or on terms acceptable to it, the Company may have to significantly reduce its operations or delay, scale back or discontinue the development of one or more of its platforms, seek alternative financing arrangements, declare bankruptcy or terminate its operations entirely.
+These factors raise substantial doubt regarding the Company's ability to continue as a going concern for a period of one year from the issuance date of these financial statements.
+Management's plans include seeking additional financing activities such as issuances of edebt and convertible debt instruments (See Note 10 - Subsequent Events).
+The Company's projected cash flows are subject to various risks and uncertainties, and the unavailability or inadequacy of financing to meet future capital needs could force it to modify, curtail, delay, or suspend some or all aspects of its planned operations.
+Sales of additional equity securities by the Company could result in the dilution of the interests of existing stockholders.
+The Company will require significant additional financing and is pursuing opportunities to obtain additional financing in the future through private equity and/or debt financings.
+However,